Mystes/wso2-esb-batch-iterator/README.md

-# WSO2 ESB Batch Iterator Mediator
+# WSO2 ESB Batch Iterator

 ## What is WSO2 ESB?
 [WSO2 ESB](http://wso2.com/products/enterprise-service-bus/) is an open source Enterprise Service Bus that enables interoperability among various heterogeneous systems and business applications.

 ## Features
-Batch Iterator Mediator extends Iterate Mediator by providing several elements (batch) iteration at a time.
+Batch Iterator Mediator extends [WOS2 Iterate Mediator](https://docs.wso2.com/display/ESB500/Iterate+Mediator) by providing iteration by several elements (batch) at a time.

 ## Usage

 ### 1. Install the mediator to the ESB
-Copy the `BatchIteratorMediator-x.y.jar` to `$WSO2_ESB_HOME/repository/components/dropins/`.
+Copy the `wso2-esb-batch-iterator-x.y.jar` to `$WSO2_ESB_HOME/repository/components/dropins/`.

 ### 2. Use it in your proxies/sequences
 Mediator can be used as follows: